 Types of Pituitary Tumors

 Most pituitary tumors are classified as pituitary adenomas.
 “Adenoma” refers to a benign tumor that begins in glandular tissue.
+Sometimes adenomas can continue to grow very rapidly even while being treated–these are known as aggressive pituitary tumors.
 Pituitary adenomas can become cancerous (called pituitary carcinomas), but these cases are extremely rare.

 With the exception of nonfunctioning adenomas, pituitary gland adenomas are classified by the type of hormone they secrete.